-This year brought a new addition to the Jaybird lineup and a successor to the amazing X2 bluetooth headphone, the X3.
-Everyone here love the XT one while others fell out of favor, stop working, the exit to just keep plugging along.
+This year brought a new addition to the Jaybird lineup and a successor to the amazing X2 Bluetooth headphone, the X3.
+Everyone here loves the XT one while others fell out of favor, stop working, the exit to just keep plugging along.
 We had some minor grapes of course, but the X3 brought some new features which we were hopeful would remedy some of those earlier issues.

 Jaybird is an interesting brand, it’s a relative upstart, they don’t make a lot of products like other headphone manufactures come in and they have a very pure focus on fitness.
 Additionally, marketing, present at events, and overall messaging really Address the fitness community.
 So if you are a runner, cyclist, cross better, you name it, then you have seen their booth, but for some reason, typically Price looked at a competitor.
 So let’s see if the X3 can change all that

 The out-of-the-box experience is very premium, the packaging is well-designed, very robust, and neatly organized.
 It feels like an Apple product which has long been a benchmark for many brands from a packaging perspective.
 It comes with a neatly organized assortment of alternate your pieces ranging from the harder plastic with rubber exterior to spray foam, all provided at various sizes and there is definitely something to fit everyone.
 It also comes with a new charging cable which is more like a dock and the nice part about this, which we will address later, is that there is no exposed USB contact points hidden behind a little rubber door.
 That is very much the norm for most brands so it was nice to see something new and well thought out in regards to this.
 So you get a new charging cable, still micro USB on one end, but more of a cradle on the other end.
 You also still get the adjusters to bring the straps tighter against your head if you like that versus having the wire flap freely.